getsentry/sentry-kubernetes/README.md

 - Event Reason: filtering by `Event.Reason` field.

-  `SENTRY_K8S_FILTER_OUT_EVENT_REASONS` is a comma separated set of Reason values.
+  `SENTRY_K8S_FILTER_OUT_EVENT_REASONS` is a comma separated set of event Reason values.
 If the event's Reason is in that list, the event will be dropped.
-By default, the following reasons are filtered out: `DockerStart`, `KubeletStart`, `NodeSysctlChange`, `ContainerdStart`.
+By default, the following reasons are filtered out (muted): `DockerStart`, `KubeletStart`, `NodeSysctlChange`, `ContainerdStart`.

 - Event Source: filtering by `Event.Source.Component` field.

-  `SENTRY_K8S_FILTER_OUT_EVENT_SOURCES` is a comma separated set of Source Component values.
+  `SENTRY_K8S_FILTER_OUT_EVENT_SOURCES` is a comma separated set of Source Component values (examples include `kubelet`, `default-cheduler`, `job-controller`, `kernel-monitor`).
 If the event's Source Component is in that list, the event will be dropped.
 By default, no events are filtered out by Source Component.

+## Caveats

+- Pod errors (exiting with non-zero code, OOM events) are currently not tracked, because they cannot be easily seen from Event objects only.
+We need to watch Pod objects separately.
+- When the same event (for example, a failed readiness check) happens multiple times, Kubernetes might not report each of them individually, and instead combine them, and send with some backoff.
+The event message in that case will be prefixed with "(combined from similar events)" string, that we currently strip.
+AFAIK, there's no way to disable this batching behaviour.

+### Potential Improvements

+- For pod-related events: fetch last log lines and displaying them as breadcrumbs or stacktrace.
+- If GKE integration enabled: provide links to Google Logging.